2785/aoc2020/README.md

   d2          Run solution for day 2
   d3          Run solution for day 3
   d4          Run solution for day 4
+  d5          Run solution for day 5
+  d6          Run solution for day 6
   help        Help about any command

 Flags: